SAP-samples/teched2022-DA263/exercises/ex4/README.md

 - Simulate the expected Saving Amount Manually by adjusting Volume
 ![](/exercises/ex4/images/ex4_1_1.png)

-2. Following optimization action 3, you can manually manipulate the "New volume" influencer factor.
+2. Following optimization action 3, you can manually manipulate the "Volume" influencer factor.
 Re-run the simulation and observe the outcome.
 ![](/exercises/ex4/images/ex4_1_2.png)

 ## Summary